 These words describe the "Year of Renewal for Catholic Education."
-This Renewal is a combined effort to enhance Catholic Academies/s, Faith Formation Programs, and Parish
+This Renewal is a combined effort to enhance Catholic Academies/Schools, Faith Formation Programs, and Parishes.

-Schools.
 It reflects the missionary call to all God's people to evangelize and renew the face of the earth.
 In this Year of Renewal, it is most important that we, as parents and educators, once again familiarize ourselves with the Diocesan guidelines for the reception of sacraments.

-"As a family of families, the Parish School remains the ideal home for Catholic families to join together", to ensure the integrity of Parish School life, all constituents should review these guidelines and discuss the pastoral implications.
-Parents and children should be catechized as to the importance of returning to their home Parish Schools for the reception of sacraments.
-It is the Parish School that confers a sacrament, not a Catholic School or Parish School.
+"As a family of families, the parish remains the ideal home for Catholic families to join together", to ensure the integrity of parish life, all constituents should review these guidelines and discuss the pastoral implications.
+Parents and children should be catechized as to the importance of returning to their home parishes for the reception of sacraments.
+It is the parish that confers a sacrament, not a Catholic Parish School or parish school.